astronomer/astro-docs/ac/next/install-vm.md

 This guide assumes that your database server is local to where you run these commands and that you're on a Debian-like OS.
 If your setup is different, you will need to tweak these commands.

-> **Note:** To make the database server accessible outside of your localhost, you may have to edit your [`/var/lib/postgresqlsud/data/pg_hba.conf`](https://www.postgresql.org/docs/10/auth-pg-hba-conf.html) file and restart Postgres.
+> **Note:** To make the database server accessible outside of your localhost, you may have to edit your [`/var/lib/postgresql/data/pg_hba.conf`](https://www.postgresql.org/docs/10/auth-pg-hba-conf.html) file and restart Postgres.
 Editing this file will vary for each individual database setup.
 Before editing this file, take a moment to assess the security  implications of editing this file.
->
-> If your database server is running on the same machine as your other Airflow components, you can change your authentication method from `peer` to `md5` in the same `pg_hba.conf` file to allow connections with a username/password from the same machine.

 ### Alternative setup: Use an existing database